Ecwid/ecwid-api-docs/includes/_products.md

 name |  string |  Product title
 price | number |  Base product price defaultDisplayedPrice | number |  Product price displayed in a storefront for logged out customer for default location (store location).
 May differ from the *price* value when the product has options and variations and the default variation's price is different from the base product price.
-It also includes taxes tax | \<*TaxInfo*\> | Detailed information about product's taxes wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of wholesale price tiers (quantity limit and price pairs) compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend *Omitted if empty* isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store.
+It also includes taxes defaultDisplayedPriceFormatted | string | Formatted display of `defaultDisplayedPrice` in the store's formatting for prices tax | \<*TaxInfo*\> | Detailed information about product's taxes wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of wholesale price tiers (quantity limit and price pairs) compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend *Omitted if empty* compareToPriceFormatted | string | Formatted display of `compareToPrice` in the store's formatting for prices isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store.
 [Learn more](https://developers.ecwid.com/api-documentation/products#q-how-to-get-urls-for-products)